gitipanda/Style-blending/README.md

 ### Introduction for VGG-19
 VGG is a convolutional neural network that has a depth of 19 layers.
 It was build and trained by K. Simonyan and A. Zisserman at the University of Oxford in 2014.
 The VGG-19 network is trained using more than 1 million images from the ImageNet database.
 It was trained on 224x224 pixels colored images.
 Naturally, you can import the model with the ImageNet trained weights.
 This pre-trained network can classify up to 1000 objects.
 The structure is as follows.
 ![Drag Racing](/images/vgg19.jpeg)</br>
 However, VGG-19 is not the most "efficient" choice regarding computational cost and accuracy, see the following comparison.
-Therefore, I will use GoogLeNet or ResNet to do this project.
-But, the original paper and my original projects in Statisical Learning course used the VGG-19.
+Also note that the original paper and the demo projects in Statisical Learning course used the VGG-19.
 ![Drag Racing](/images/Net_comparison.jpg)</br>